 - history of Alaska

 The Unalakleet work has been maintained and expanded in the late 2010s with staff member Brie Van Dam coordinating.
-Oral histories, science surveys and a large synthesis framework is expected to be released in 2020.
+Oral histories, science surveys and a large synthesis framework was released in September 2021 and is available here.
+A related policy discussion piece is here.

 Snowchange 2005 Conference